Toggle git-blame annotations in Atom.

 git blame command will be run with

-This plugin will first check to see if your repo is backed by Github or Bitbucket so nothing is required if your repo is hosted on one of these.
+This plugin will first check to see if your repo is backed by GitHub, Bitbucket, or GitLab so nothing is required if your repo is hosted on one of these.

 If its not, you can easily set a custom revision URL string like so: